gimkasrikanth/google-maps-sdk-ios-drag-drop/README.md

 ***

-If you have further questions or notes please feel free to contact: robert.weindl@blackstack.net or stephen@crookneckconsulting.com
+If you have further questions or notes please feel free to contact:<br/>
+robert.weindl@blackstack.net or stephen@crookneckconsulting.com

 ***